Bone marrow edema: Information & bone marrow edema specialists

 • Diagnosis: The diagnosis is made by ruling out other diseases and confirming the findings with an MRI.

-• Prognosis: The outcome cannot be predicted.
-It is either a self-limiting disease or a disease that progresses with irreversible bone death.
+• Prognosis: It is not possible to make any predictions.
+It is either a self-limiting disease or there is progression with irreversible bone death.

 Article overview